tuzz/scene/README.md

 ## Introduction

 Super Simple Scene is a gem that attempts to make things as easy as possible to get started with OpenGL.
-It handles all of the messy window setup and provides sensible defaults various things.
+It handles all of the messy window setup and provides sensible defaults for various things.
 Under the hood it uses the GLUT windowing system, which is well-known and widely documented.
 It has been tested in Ruby 1.8.7+ on Mac OSX Snow Leopard.

 <img src='http://i44.tinypic.com/veyp3.png' width="400" height="400" />